PFIC tax: What US expats need to know about passive foreign investment companies

 How PFIC taxation works

-PFIC taxation can be very different from the usual way investment income is taxed.
+PFIC taxation can differ significantly from how investment income is usually taxed.
 In general, PFIC rules aim to prevent US taxpayers from deferring tax on passive investment income earned through foreign corporations.

 In some cases, income from PFIC investments is taxed differently when you get distributions or sell the investment.
 The tax treatment may involve: